ZeeshanJ99/SRE_monitoring/README.md

 ## Scalability with Autoscaling group and Highly availability with ALB Application Load Balancer

+Create a launch template for an existing EC2 instance

 create an Autoscaling group - config min=1 max =3 - attach it to cloud watch document